4 Steps To Raising Kids Who Like Books More Than Screens

 - Visit the library regularly and let your kid select whatever they want

-3. Occasionally Read Them Something You Want To Read
+Read Your Child Something You Want to Read Too

 There are other tricks to ensuring you kid loves to read — you can pull the ol’ The Lion, The Witch, And The Wardrobe in their actual wardrobe! bit, which is rock solid.
 You can stock your home with the exact right number of books.
 But, mostly, you just need to make sure you kid sees a page at least as often as they see a screen.
 And talk funny when you read to them.
 Do that enough, and it should be smooth sailing.